fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.12: Todo application frontend

+> In this exercise, submit <i>at least</i> the Dockerfile you created.

 The following repository contains an react application in the react-app directory.

 <https://github.com/fullstack-hy2020/part12-containers-applications/tree/main/react-app>

 Copy the contents into your own repository.
 The react-app directory includes a README on how to start the application.

-Use ENV to pass *REACT\_APP\_BACKEND\_URL* to the application and run it with the backend.
+Containerize the application and use [ENV](https://docs.docker.com/engine/reference/builder/#env) instruction to pass *REACT\_APP\_BACKEND\_URL* to the application and run it with the backend.
 Backend can be running outside a container.

 #### Exercise 12.13: Testing during build process

+> In this exercise, submit the entire React application, with the Dockerfile.

 We can use multiple stages to do testing during the build process.
 The build process will fail as the tests fail.